A little while back I had another woman reach out to me and ask:

 My Response Was:

-First thing, is that life does not get easier once you are married.
+The first thing is that life does not get easier once you are married.
 If you are trying to run away from problems by getting married, it doesn’t help.
 Life is amazing with a spouse, however, with marriage comes responsibility and a lot of sacrifices.

 To start off, every couple’s relationship is so very different.
 What I will share is what has worked for my husband Karson and me.
 Something about me is that I am a slow-moving gal.
 Before I make decisions, I like to take my time and plan the heck out of it.
 When I move forward with decisions, I am very thoughtful and reflective so I know I am making a good one.